ebzzry/ebzzry.github.io/src/advantage.md

 and <kbd>Alt</kbd> keys are too far to reach.
 This is important for users of software like Emacs, and shells like Zsh and Bash.

-In this post, we’ll use the following legend:
+Throughout this post, we will be using the following legend:

 ```
 ES    Escape                       HO    Home